yavorsky/moment-cache/README.md

 ```

 #### Options *(optional)*:

-	*storage: object where cache data is stored.
+ * **storage**: object where cache data is stored.
 By default - covert object behind the scenes.